ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 outdated.
 The Oblivious Gateway Resource can generate and send a response with a 4xx status code to the Oblivious Relay Resource.
 This response MAY be forwarded to the client or treated by the Oblivious Relay Resource as a failure.
-If a client receives a response that is not an Encapsulated Response, this could indicate that the client configuration used to construct the request is incorrect or out of date.
+If a client receives a response that is not an encapsulated response, this could indicate that the client configuration used to construct the request is incorrect or out of date.